garyrussell/message-stream-processing/README.md

 Successfully registered application 'processor:simple-message-processor'

 ```
-Should you wish to remove it:
+Should you wish to remove it, in the SCDF shell run the following:

 ```shell